DeltadexGame/Launcher/README.md

 and latest cards screens.
 Animations were also used, which I planned to convert to CSS transitions later on.

 #### 2. Choosing A Library
-Initially, I decided to use Rust's webview crate, which would allow the application to utilize the user system's webview, but high DPI was not supported.
+Initially, I decided to use Rust's `webview` crate, which would allow the application to utilize the user system's webview, but high DPI was not supported.

-Electron tends to have bloated and has performance issues.
-I wanted a lightweight solution which would promise both speed and high performance, as well as small size.
+Electron tends to lead to bloated file size and has performance issues.
+I wanted a lightweight solution which would promise both speed and high-performance, as well as small size.

 I moved to Ultralight, which allows for the above.
 It allowed me to create the HTML/CSS/JS frontend, and then manage JS callbacks with C++ for native tasks, such as executing the game's JAR file, etc.,